-You might also choose to create GPOs such that they affect only the User half or the Computer half.
+Here's yet another strategy.
+Some Microsoft documentation recommends that you create GPOs such that they affect only the User half or the Computer half.
 You can then disable the unused portion of the GPO (either the Computer half or the User half).
 This allows for policy settings affecting one node to be grouped together for ease of naming and debugging and allows for flexible troubleshooting.
-This is Microsoft's recommendation.
+However, be careful here because after you disable half the GPO, there's no iconic notification, and, in my opinion, troubleshooting can become harder if not performed perfectly and consistently.
+In all, I'm not a huge fan of disabling "half" the GPO.